5 Non-Obvious Ways to Make Data Engineers Love Working For You

 At the end of the day, your practitioners want tools and skill sets that will (1) grow alongside their careers, (2) make their lives easier, and (3) reduce complexity, and choosing whether to go the open source or SaaS route is rarely binary.
 When choosing a new solution or technology, the conversation should always seek to answer: “is this the right tool for the job/my team.”
 Sometimes that’s open source, and sometimes that’s SaaS—it really just depends on what you’re trying to achieve and what type of resources of you’re willing to invest.

-They have autonomy
+Your data engineers have autonomy

 A good data engineering leader will give their team the agency and influence to design, build, and scale projects in a way that interests them and pushes their technical and collaborative boundaries.